 Soheir Abdel Kader is a member of the Union of Arab Artists and a member of the Centre International du Film pour l’Enfance et la Jeunesse, CIJEF.
 She has been a Jury member of the San Francisco Isfahan and Sousse Film Festivals, the Lucas International Film Festival for Children, and was Jury President for the Moscow International Film Festival for Children.
 She was a consultant to the Egyptian National Day of the Children, 1994; established the Charity Market for Handicapped Children in conjunction with The Cairo International Film Festival for Children; and had a key role in establishing the Cairo International Film Festival as a FIAPF accredited festival.

 Mohammad Atebbai (Iran)

-Mohammad Atebbai is a fi lm producer and distributor; and Head of Iranian Independents, which markets and promotes Iranian fi lms internationally.
-He was in charge of screening Iranian fi lms at international festivals and events at Farabi Cinema Foundation for eight years, before forming Iranian Independents in 1997.
-He acted as Director of International Affairs for Khaneh Cinema for two years.
-He was Senior Editor of Film International from 1997–2001 and is still a journalist and member of the Iranian Society of Film Critics and Writers.
-He is the author of the book International Presentation of Iranian Cinema: 1979–2004; was producer and associate producer involved in the co-production and fundraising for Iranian fi lms including The Circle (Jafar Panahi, 1999); and is the Iranian member of the European Documentary Network (EDN), as well as a representative of NETPAC (Network for Promotion of Asian Cinema) in Iran.
+Mohammad Atebbai is a film producer and distributor and Head of Iranian Independents, which markets and promotes Iranian films internationally.
+He was in charge of screening Iranian films at international festivals and events at Farabi Cinema Foundation for eight years before forming Iranian Independents in 1997.
+He acted as Director of International Affairs for Khaneh Cinema for two years; was Senior Editor of Film International from 1997–2001; and is a journalist and member of the Iranian Society of Film Critics and Writers.
+He is author of the book International Presentation of Iranian Cinema: 1979–2004; was producer and associate producer involved in the coproduction and fundraising for Iranian films including The Circle (Jafar Panahi, 1999); is the Iranian member of the European Documentary Network (EDN); and a representative of NETPAC (Network for Promotion of Asian Cinema) in Iran.